- Part 1 Overview

 - using personal money - such as savings, redundancy payments or a pension windfall.

-- approaching a bank or business investor for a business loan - this may be more difficult during a credit crunch.
+- approaching a bank or business investor for a business loan - this may be more difficult during difficult economic conditions.
 Any lender will want to review a detailed business plan before loaning any funds.

 - finance from family and friends - they may be more likely to lend you money than a bank and may offer a longer repayment period and lower rates of interest.

-- applying for a grant - there are many business grant schemes nationwide, geared to different industry sectors and project scales.
+- applying for a grant - there are many business grant schemes, geared to different industry sectors and project scales.
 You should be aware that applying for a grant may take some time, and they may be more difficult to get in an unstable economic climate.